 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 After-sales-charge returns for class A shares reflect the deduction of the maximum 5.75% sales charge levied at the time of purchase.
 Class B share returns after contingent deferred sales charge (CDSC) reflect the applicable CDSC, which is 5% in the first year, declining over time to 1% in the sixth year, and is eliminated thereafter.
 Class C share returns after CDSC reflect a 1% CDSC for the first year that is eliminated thereafter.
 Class R, R6, and Y shares have no initial sales charge or CDSC.
-Performance for class B, C, R, and Y shares before their inception is derived from the historical performance of class A shares, adjusted for the applicable sales charge (or CDSC) and the higher operating expenses for such shares, except for class Y shares, for which 12b-1 fees are not applicable.
-Performance for class R6 shares prior to their inception is derived from the historical performance of class review from the historical performance of class A shares, applicable to class R6 shares; had it, returns would have been higher.
+Performance for class R6 shares prior to their inception is derived from the historical performance of class Y shares and has not been adjusted for the lower investor servicing fees applicable to class R6 shares; had it, returns would have been higher.

 For a portion of the periods, the fund had expense limitations, without which returns would have been lower.
+Before June 24, 2019, the fund was managed with a materially different investment strategy and may have achieved materially different performance results under its current investment strategy from that shown for periods before this date